meilisearch/documentation/learn/core_concepts/indexes.md

 ### Typo tolerance

-By default, typo tolerance is enabled in Meilisearch.
-This allows you to find relevant results even when your search queries contain spelling mistakes or typos, e.g., typing `chickne` instead of `chicken`.
+Typo tolerance is a built-in feature that helps you find relevant results even when your search queries contain spelling mistakes or typos, e.g., typing `chickne` instead of `chicken`.
+The setting allows you to configure the following for an index:

+- Enable or disable typo tolerance
+- Configure the minimum word size for typos
+- Disable typos on specific words
+- Disable typos on specific document attributes

 You can update the typo tolerance settings for an index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update typo tolerance endpoint](/reference/api/typo_tolerance.md#update-typo-tolerance).

-The `typoTolerance` object allows you configure the following for an index:

-- Enable or disable the typo tolerance feature with the `enabled` field
-- Configure the minimum word size for typos to be handled with `minWordSizeForTypos`
-- Disable typos on specific words with `disableOnWords`
-- Disable typos on specific document attributes with `disableOnAttributes`

 [Learn more about typo tolerance](/learn/configuration/typo_tolerance.md)